tanmayghare/nova/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)

-🚨 **This is a research and experimental project** 🚨
+🎓 **Educational and Experimental Project** 🧪

-Nova is an experimental intelligent browser automation agent built with Python, powered by LangChain and LangGraph.
-This project is actively being developed and is intended for research, experimentation, and educational purposes.
+Nova is an intelligent browser automation agent built with Python, powered by LangChain and LangGraph.
+This project is provided as-is for educational and experimental purposes.

 ## ⚠️ Important Notice

-This project is in early development and should be considered experimental.
-Features may change, break, or be removed without notice.
-Use at your own risk and not recommended for production environments.
+This project is **not under active development** and is provided for educational and experimental use only.
+Features may not work as expected, and no support or updates will be provided.

+**If you're interested in developing this further, please fork the repository and create your own version.**

 ## 🧪 What is Nova?

-Nova is an AI-powered browser automation agent that can:
+Nova is an AI-powered browser automation agent that demonstrates how to:
 - Navigate websites and perform complex multi-step tasks
 - Make intelligent decisions using Large Language Models (LLMs)
 - Interact with web pages through natural language instructions
-- Learn from interactions and improve over time
+- Implement memory systems for learning from interactions
 - Handle dynamic web content and adapt to changes

 ## 🚀 Features